endlos99/xdt99/doc/MANUAL.md

     $ xdm99.py work.dsk -e "H?LLO-*"

-Note that on Linux and MacOS platforms, we have to quote our glob pattern to prevent the shell from expanding the pattern prematurely.
+Note that on Linux and macOS platforms, we have to quote our glob pattern to prevent the shell from expanding the pattern prematurely.

 Extracting files will yield the file contents only.
-In we also want to retain the meta data, i.e., file type and record length, we should extract files in TIFILES or v9t9 format, described below.
+In we also want to retain the metadata, i.e., file type and record length, we should extract files in TIFILES or v9t9 format, described below.